Continuous-Variable Quantum Key Distribution with Gaussian Modulation -- The Theory of Practical Implementations: Introduction

-We first introduce the information-theoretic notions of security and describe under which assumptions a QKD protocol can be considered secure (Section~\ref{ch_security}).
+In this article we first introduce the information-theoretic notions of security and describe under which assumptions a QKD protocol can be considered secure (Section~\ref{ch_security}).
 Subsequently, in Section~\ref{ch_protocol}, we describe the Gaussian-modulated coherent-state protocol.
 The very fundamental notions of transmittance and noise are introduced in Section~\ref{ch_transmittancenoise}.
 We then discuss the covariance matrix with respect to Alice and Bob in Section~\ref{ch_covariancemat}, which is used to calculate Eve's information (the Holevo information) in Section~\ref{ch_holevo}.
 The mutual information between Alice and Bob which represents the amount of information that can be transmitted from one party to the other is calculated in Section~\ref{ch_SNR}.
 These two informational quantities are needed to compute the final asymptotic secret-key rate.
+In Section~\ref{ch_parameterest} we describe how an estimate on the secret-key rate can be obtained in practice.
 In Section~\ref{ch_noise}, we analyse the various noise sources in realistic implementations of the protocol.
 The noise models derived in this section allow to get a preview on the experimental performance of a CV-QKD system by simulating the impact of certain of hardware choices~\cite{laudenbach2016cvsim}.
-Finally, in Section~\ref{ch_parameterest} we describe how an estimate on the secret-key rate can be obtained in practice.
+Finally, in Section~\ref{ch_experimentalimplications} we discuss some experimental implications of the basic relations and noise models derived in this article.
+While Sections~\ref{ch_security}--\ref{ch_holevo}, the better part of Section~\ref{ch_parameterest} as well as the entire appendix represent an introduction to and derivation of well-known established relations in CV-QKD, the noise models and their evaluation for practical implementations (Sections~\ref{ch_noise} and \ref{ch_experimentalimplications}) represent our own original research.